Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 What Is Being Done?

 Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.
-The final U.S. birth rate for teenagers aged 15-19 in the United States in 2021 was 13.9 births per 1,000 females, down 7% from 2020 (15.0) and another record low.
-The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 9.2 in 2021.
-A variety of educational and prevention activities are targeted to decrease teen birth rates.
+The final U.S. birth rate for teenagers aged 15-19 in the United States in 2022 was 13.6 births per 1,000 females, down from 13.9 per 1,000 females in 2021.

 Available Services

 Access to family planning services are available in Utah from several sources: community health centers, Planned Parenthood Association of Utah, Family Planning Elevated, pharmacies, and private providers.
 Utah law requires parental consent for unmarried minors to obtain contraception information and services from community health centers and clinics.
-A 2018 Utah law allows pharmacies to dispense three types of contraception - pills, patch, or ring - through a statewide standing order issued by the Utah Department of Health.
-People 18 years and older can go to any participating pharmacy to receive their pills, patch, or ring directly from the pharmacist.
-For more information and to see a list of participating pharmacies, see [https://mihp.utah.gov/birthcontrol].
-Beginning January 1, 2022, a pharmacist may prescribe self-administered hormonal contraception - pills, patch, or ring - to people 18 years and older.
-Contact your pharmacist for more information.
-Preconception and pregnancy health information is available from the Utah Department of Health and Human Services Maternal and Infant Health Program. [https://mihp.utah.gov/] Follow Power Your Life on:[[br]] Facebook: [https://www.facebook.com/poweryourlifeut][[br]] Instagram: [https://www.instagram.com/poweryourlifeut/]
+Preconception and pregnancy health information is available from the Utah Department of Health and Human Services Maternal and Infant Health Program. [https://mihp.utah.gov/]

 Related Indicators